openmrs/openmrs-contrib-rest-api-docs/source/includes/Concepts/concept_source.md

 ## Create a concept source

-* To Create a concept source type you need to specify below attributes in the request body.If you are not logged in to perform this action, a `401 Unauthorized` status returned.
+* To Create a concept source type you need to specify below attributes in the request body.
+If you are not logged in to perform this action, a `401 Unauthorized` status returned.

     ### Attributes